-As touched upon in our previous articles (link to the articles), we noticed that male is considered the default gender in LEGO minifigs.
+As touched upon in our previous articles, we noticed that male is considered the default gender in LEGO minifigs.
 Given that we found a number of neutral heads without any gender-identifiable keywords associated with them, an interesting question that follows is, are neutral heads actually ‘neutral’?
 That is, are they really being used for minifigs of all genders?
 If not, what is the gender distribution of the minifigures with these ‘neutral’ heads?

 To answer the questions above, we looked at minifigs in the Town category released within the most recent years (2017 — July 2022) for the scope of this analysis.
 We chose Town as a starting point because it features ‘normal’ people and their day-to-day lives rather than an abundance of aliens and fantasies as in some IP themes (e.g. films and movie series like Star Wars, Harry Potter, and Ninjago).
 Also, Town is currently the most gender-equitable theme.